mattcopas/financeapp-data-service/README.md

 ### Who do I talk to? ###

-* Please raise an issue if you have any questions
+* Please raise an issue if you have a question